-Upon delivery of the Series 2025 Bonds, Robert Thomas CPA, LLC, independent certified public accountants, will deliver a report stating that the firm has verified the mathematical accuracy of certain computations relating to the adequacy of the amounts of the maturing principal of and interest on the Federal Securities deposited in the Escrow Fund for the Refunded Series 2015A-1 Bonds, together with any amounts held as cash therein, to pay (i) on June 1, 2025, the interest coming due on the Refunded Series 2015A-1 Bonds on such interest payment date, and (ii) the redemption price of and accrued interest on the Refunded Series 2015A-1 Bonds on the redemption date therefor.
+Upon delivery of the Series 2025 Bonds, Robert Thomas CPA, LLC, independent certified public accountants, will deliver a report stating that the firm has verified the mathematical accuracy of certain computations relating to the adequacy of the amounts of the maturing principal of and interest on the Federal Securities deposited in the Escrow Fund for the Refunded Series 2015 Bonds, together with any amounts held as cash therein, to pay (i) on June 1, 2025, the interest coming due on the Refunded Series 2015 Bonds on such interest payment date, and (ii) the redemption price of and accrued interest on the Refunded Series 2015 Bonds to be redeemed on the applicable redemption dates therefor.
 See "PLAN OF FINANCE."